 Being on time is an essential life skill in order to be successful in work, school and life in general.
 Please note: Being on time pertains to ALL classes- Advisory, Electives and Core Classes.
-The following is our school's 2024-2025

-Tardy Progressive Discipline Plan (Tardy is not being in the classroom when the bell rings)
+Tardy Progressive Discipline Plan (tardy is not being in the classroom when the bell rings)

 Excessive tardies could result in the following consequences: Phone call home, referral to school administration, and all information inputted into Infinite Campus as a Major (Habitual Tardy).
 Administration calls home as well, administration has a conference with student and the appropriate consequences issued-lunch detention, lunch cleanup, in-school suspension and/or after-school detention(s)/community service.
-Consequences get more severe if the student(s) continue to be tardy.
+The consequences get more severe if the student(s) continue to be tardy.
 Administration will update Infinite Campus Major (Habitual Tardy) with appropriate actions that were taken.